infobloxopen/db-controller/README.md

 ### Run integration tests

-1. Integration tests can only be run on box-3.
+1. Integration tests can only be run on box-3, kind or gcp-ddi-dev-use1.

 2. If `.id` files causes issues, update it manually.
 Then, run: